 Head over to the WaPo to read the rest.

-Quite a few writers are speculating about what Trump will do–win or lose.
+Quite a few writers are speculating about what Trump will do after the election–win or lose.
 These are long articles, so I can’t provide the gist of each one here.
 You’ll need to explore the links to learn more details.

 …to an extraordinary degree, Trump’s actions in the closing days of his first presidential term tip us off to how he hopes to reign — yes, reign — in a second.
 If we return him to office, we won’t be able to say we didn’t see it coming….